thatlarrypearson/LightroomClassicCatalogReader/README.md

 ### OUTPUT

-Program output is a python dictionary coverted to text.
-Below is a sample line of output.
+Program output is either a python dictionary coverted to text or a file name including relative path.
+Below are samples of output.

 #### Sample Partial Output Lines (```--full``` was not specified)